Code-Institute-Submissions/louis-bacon-portfolio-2/README.md

     </li>
 </ul>

-Fitness
+<a href="https://lbacon17.github.io/louis-bacon-portfolio/fitness.html" target="_blank">Fitness</a>

 <ul>
     <li>
         The same images showing the fitness books as on the shop page, using the same code
     </li>
     <li>
         Each image contains a link to <a href="http://gumroad.com/" target="_blank">Gumroad</a>, where my books are listed for sale and the user can purchase if they so wish
     <li>
         Information that I also provide coaching sessions with a contact form below for the user to easily fill out.
 The code and classes used, including media queries at different breakpoints, are exactly the same as that which was used for the tutoring form.
 The only difference is a details box at the end where the text area has the same classes as the input fields to keep consistency
     </li>
 </ul>

-Web Services
+<a href="https://lbacon17.github.io/louis-bacon-portfolio/web-services.html" target="_blank">Web Services</a>

 <ul>
     <li>
         A coming soon logo with under construction emojis either side.
 The UC emojis are increased in height on extra-large screen sizes so that they are not dwarfed by the middle image.
 All images decrease at the same rate so that they remain on one line as screen size is decreased except for small screens, where the right-hand side emoji disappears and the left-hand emoji sits on top of the logo and is centred rather than aligned left.
 This creates a more symmetrical display that is easier on the user's eye.
     </li>
     <li>
         The same alert box as on the main shop page, with the same code and spacing rules in place.
     </li>
 </ul>

-CV
+<a href="https://lbacon17.github.io/louis-bacon-portfolio/cv.html" target="_blank">CV</a>

 <ul>
     <li>
         A Work History section title with Experience and Education in larger headings either side.
 This immediately informs the user of the information on the page and they can decide whether to look at my education or experience first.
 That these are in larger font than the work history heading does not cause any confusion to the user as it is self-explanatory on a CV page that education and experience columns will be detailing my work history.
     </li>
     <li>
         My professional experience in the left-hand column, with roles and employers in bullet points and dates in small text above.
         This clearly differentiates the actual work from the dates to the user.
     </li>
     <li>
         The education column on the right using exactly the same layout to ensure consistency
     </li>
     <li>
         A button to download a PDF of my CV.
 The link opens in a new window when clicked, so that the user can easily return to my page without losing the CV.
     </li>
 </ul>

-Contact
+<a href="https://lbacon17.github.io/louis-bacon-portfolio/contact.html" target="_blank">Contact</a>

 <ul>
     <li>
         A couple of lines briefly explaining to the user why contacting me would be necessary or desirable.
     </li>
     <li>
         Another invitation to subscribe to my mailing list in case they have questions about news.
-The link takes the user to the mailing list section of the home page, which starts with an anchor element with an attribute value of name="mailing-list".
+The link takes the user to the mailing list section of the <a href="https://lbacon17.github.io/louis-bacon-portfolio/index.html" target="_blank">homepage</a>, which starts with an anchor element with an attribute value of name="mailing-list".
 I have therefore added '#mailing-list' onto the end of the homepage URL in the href attribute to take the user directly to this section and save time having to scroll all the way to the bottom of the page.
     </li>
     <li>
         Initially the mailing list section was replicated below the contact form, but was removed as it did not look pleasing on the eye.
     </li>
     <li>
         A simple contact form using the same layout and rules as the other contact forms.
 The input fields and button adjust at the same breakpoints and are subject to the same media queries.
     </li>
 </ul>

 <strong>User Stories</strong>

 The aim of the website is to let existing and prospective clients and business partners see what I offer and encourage them to work with me or buy my services.

 <ul>
     <li>
         As a student or a parent of a student needing tuition, I want to find out what subjects Louis teaches and his rates.
-I do this by clicking on the 'tutor' link under his name or opening the 'shop' dropdown menu and selecting 'tuition'.
-I can then see what subjects he teaches and what his rates are, and book lessons by filling out a simple form.
+I do this by clicking on the 'tutor' link under his name or opening the
+        <a href="https://lbacon17.github.io/louis-bacon-portfolio/shop.html" target="_blank">shop</a> dropdown menu and selecting
+        <a href="https://lbacon17.github.io/louis-bacon-portfolio/tutoring.html" target="_blank">tutoring</a>.
+I can then see what
+        subjects he teaches and what his rates are, and book lessons by filling out a simple form.
     </li>
     <li>
-        As somebody looking to buy clothes, I click on the 'clothing brand' link or open 'merchandise' under the 'shop' dropdown menu.
+        As somebody looking to buy clothes, I click on the 'clothing brand' link or open
+        <a href="https://lbacon17.github.io/louis-bacon-portfolio/merch.html" target="_blank">merchandise</a> under the 'shop'
+        dropdown menu.
 I can see what products Louis designs and sells, how much they cost and be taken through to his t-shirts website.
 I would also like to be able to buy directly from this site, which is a planned feature.
     </li>
     <li>
-        As somebody looking for advice on fitness, I click on 'fitness coach' or 'fitness' under the 'shop' dropdown menu.
+        As somebody looking for advice on fitness, I click on 'fitness coach' or
+        <a href="https://lbacon17.github.io/louis-bacon-portfolio/fitness.html" target="_blank">fitness</a> under the 'shop' dropdown
+        menu.
 I can see the books that Louis has written on the subject.
 I want to buy one, so I click on the image that takes me through to an external site hosting the product where I can make my purchase.
 I would also like to be able to buy one directly through Louis' own website, which is another planned feature.
     </li>
     <li>
         I can also book a coaching session if I wish.
-I am informed that rates are negotiable and know from the information given that Louis will get back to me.
+I am informed that rates are negotiable and know from the information given that
+        Louis will get back to me.
 I also have the opportunity to explain my goals and my situation in a bit more detail so that Louis has as much information as he needs before working with me.
     </li>
     <li>
         I have a brilliant project idea that I think Louis would be great for, but I want to get his view on it first.
-I head to the contact page by clicking on the 'contact' link on the main menu.
+I head to the
+        <a href="https://lbacon17.github.io/louis-bacon-portfolio/contact.html" target="_blank">contact</a> page by clicking on the
+        'contact' link on the main menu.
 I simply fill out the contact form with my details and some information about the project and await Louis' response.
     </li>
     <li>
         I think I'd like to work with Louis on something, but I want to read about his prior experience to check that it's something he's done before.
-I head to his CV page via the main menu and I can see his work experience.
+I head to his <a href="https://lbacon17.github.io/louis-bacon-portfolio/cv.html" target="_blank">CV</a> page via the main menu and I can see his work experience.
 It looks good, but I want to look into it in a bit more detail.
 I can see there's a download button at the bottom for his full CV, so I click it and a PDF opens.
 Sure enough, Louis has exactly what I'm looking for, so I'll contact him.
 Thankfully the CV opened in a new tab, so I don't have to hit the back button and wait for the page to re-load.
-I go back to Louis' site and navigate from the CV page to the Contact page, fill out the contact form in a few easy steps and await Louis' response.
+I go back to Louis' site and navigate from the CV page to the
+        <a href="https://lbacon17.github.io/louis-bacon-portfolio/contact.html" target="_blank">Contact</a> page, fill out the contact
+        form in a few easy steps and await Louis' response.
     </li>
     <li>
         I like Louis' introduction on his homepage, but I want to find out a bit more about him.
-I click the 'about' link and can read about his story in more detail.
+I click the
+        <a href="https://lbacon17.github.io/louis-bacon-portfolio/about.html" target="_blank">about</a> link and can read his story in
+        more detail.
 If I want to hire him for something or just get in touch, the main menu bar will tell me where to go next.
     </li>
 </ul>